 - Fourier series

-The (N-1) separable dimensions of an N-dimensional problem can be parallelized across any user-specified process mesh.
+The separable dimensions of any problem are automatically parallelized across the available cores or a user-specified process mesh.
 We use MPI to coordinate parallelized computations, and have scaled Dedalus to thousands of processes.

 Initial value problems are solved by spectrally discretizing the spatial domain, and evolving the coefficients as a system of coupled ordinary differential equations.
 Dedalus currently contains a range of ODE integrators including multistep and Runge-Kutta IMEX methods for implicit timestepping of the linear terms and explicit timestepping of the nonlinear terms.
 New methods are simple to implement.

-The Dedalus codebase (source + examples) is hosted on BitBucket.
+The Dedalus codebase (source + examples) is hosted on GitHub.